 For sole traders

-Sole traders pay income tax and National Insurance contributions (NICs) to HMRC for each tax year running April 6th to April 5th.
+ole traders pay income tax and National Insurance contributions (NICs) to HMRC each tax year running April 6th to April 5th.
 Both are calculated together when you file your tax return, in addition to any student loan repayments.
-If you want to do a paper tax return, the deadline was 31st October 2021.
+If you planned to do a paper tax return, the deadline was 31st October 2021.
 If you’ve missed this date, you’ll most likely face a penalty fine.
 Online tax returns were due 31st January 2022 – but you can submit up to the 28th February 2022 without a penalty.

 National Insurance contributions (NICs)

 - If your profits are £6,515 or higher, you’re in Class 2.

 - If your profits are £9,569 or higher, you’re in Class 4.

 - Class 2 must pay £3.05 per week.

 - Class 4 must pay 9% on profits of £9,569 to £50,270 and 2% on profits above £50,270.

 For limited businesses